Cohomology on the centric orbit category of a fusion system: Background results

-The techniques we have generally take advantage of situations in a finite $p$-group in which some subgroup $G$ normalizes another subgroup $P$ and acts with small nilpotence degree on it, usually action which is at most quadratic: $[P,G,G] = 1$.
-Then the following lemma of Miyamoto \cite[Lemma~2]{Miyamoto1981} provides a bound on the nilpotence degree of the action on $H^j(P,A)$ which is linear in $j$ if $A$ is finite abelian.
+The techniques we have generally take advantage of situations in a finite $p$-group in which some subgroup $G$ normalizes another subgroup $P$ and acts with small nilpotence degree on it, usually action which is quadratic (or trivial): $[G,G,P] = 1$.
+Then the following lemma of Miyamoto \cite[Lemma~2]{Miyamoto1981} provides a bound on the nilpotence degree of the action of $G$ on $H^j(P,A)$ that is linear in $j$ when $A$ is finite abelian.

-\begin{lemma} Let $P$ be a finite $p$-group, $A$ a finite abelian group with trivial $P$-action, $G$ a finite group acting on $P$ and $A$, and $g \in G$.
-Assume $h, n$ are nonnegative integers such that $(g-1)^h$ acts as zero on each $G$-composition factor of $P$, and such that $(g-1)^n$ acts as zero on each $G$-composition factor of $A$.
+\begin{lemma} Let $P$ be a finite $p$-group, $A$ a finite abelian group with trivial $P$-action, and $G$ a finite group acting on $P$ and $A$.
+Assume $h$ and $n$ are nonnegative integers such that $(g-1)^h$ acts as zero on each $G$-composition factor of $P$, and such that $(g-1)^n$ acts as zero on each $G$-composition factor of $A$.
 Then for all $j \geq 0$, $(g-1)^{(h-1)j+n}$ acts as zero on each $G$-composition factor of $H^j(P,A)$. \end{lemma}